jvgervacio/Expression-Evaluator/README.md

 ## :dart: About ##

 This project is a simple expression evaluator, it was made for a college assignment.
+Using Stack linked list implementation.

 ## :sparkles: Features ##